About Me

 Reliable and Efficient Performance Monitoring in Linux

-Maria Dimakopoulou, Stéphane Eranian, Nectarios Koziris, Nicholas Bambos (Supercomputing 2016)
+Dimakopoulou, Eranian, Koziris, Bambos (Supercomputing 2016)

 We address a published eratum in the Performance Monitoring Unit (PMU) of Intel Sandy Bridge, Ivy Bridge and Haswell processors with hyper-threading enabled which causes cross hyper-thread hardware counter corruption and may produce unreliable results.
 We propose a cache-coherence style protocol, which we implement in the Linux kernel to address the issue by introducing cross hyper-thread dynamic event scheduling.
 Additionally, we improve event scheduling efficiency by introducing a bipartite graph matching algorithm which optimally schedules events onto hardware counters consistently.
 The improvements have been contributed to the upstream Linux kernel v4.1.